rravipra/Capstone-Meta/README.md

 # Code files:

-The notebooks file in this repository are:
+The notebook files are split in this repository are split into two folders:

+1) Generation:
    - falcon_7B.ipynb
+2) Classification:
    - T5_model.zip
    - NN_model.ipynb
    - Logistic_regression_model.ipynb

-# Images of graphs acquired from the code outputs:

-# Considerations with the Data:
+The Generation folder consists of the code to generate data using the Falcon-7B uncensored model and the classification folder consists of the code of BERT, T5, Neural Network and Logistic Regression models for classification.